lm-double-shapeSausser Summers, PC

 Understanding Trademarks Over Time

-Trademarks in the U.S. can last indefinitely, but did you know that clients in St. Catharines, Ontario can file a trademark online, only to lose protection in some circumstances?
+Trademarks in the CA can last indefinitely, but did you know that clients in St. Catharines, Ontario can file a trademark online, only to lose protection in some circumstances?
 Trademarks differ from patents and copyrights in that they do not have an expiration date.
 However, to prevent the cancellation of a trademark, you must maintain it.
 To ensure that your trademark remains protected, you must actively use it in commerce and renew it with the USPTO every ten years.

 The Lanham Act tells us that "use in commerce" is the legitimate use of a trademark in the ordinary course of trade.
 In other words, you cannot register a trademark solely to reserve the rights to it in the future.
 In most cases, a trademark must be used continuously in connection with the goods or services it is registered for.